digitranslab/jumpstart/docs/versioned_docs/version-2.11.0/data-sources/dynamodb.md

 ---
 # DynamoDB

 DynamoDB is a managed non-relational database service provided by Amazon.
-ToolJet has the capability to connect to DynamoDB for reading and writing data.
+JumpStart has the capability to connect to DynamoDB for reading and writing data.

 ## Connection

-To establish a connection with the DynamoDB global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the ToolJet dashboard.
+To establish a connection with the DynamoDB global datasource, you can either click on the `+Add new global datasource` button located on the query panel or navigate to the **[Global Datasources](/docs/data-sources/overview)** page through the JumpStart dashboard.

 <div style={{textAlign: 'center'}}>